The Power Of Acerola Cherries

 You need iron in your blood to create red blood cells and transport oxygen.
 But if you are following a vegetarian or vegan diet you may not be getting enough plant-based iron.
 Acerola to the rescue!
-Vitamin C boosts the absorption of iron from meat-free diets, a necessary thing for avoiding iron-deficient anemia.
-It doesn’t take much acerola to work wonders.
+Vitamin C might boost the absorption of iron from meat-free diets, a necessary thing for avoiding iron-deficient anemia.
+It doesn’t take much acerola to work wonders.*

 Foods that provide vitamin D include: fatty fish, like tuna, mackerel and salmon.

 Codeage Women’s Fermented Multivitamin is a premium formula made with real whole foods, organic herbs and fermented essential vitamins for optimal hormonal health, energy and digestive support.
 We’ve also included your daily dose of boron and omega-3 from micro-algae as well as a synergistic blend of probiotics and enzymes.

 Vitamin A palmitate or retinol palmitate is a form of vitamin A known as a retinoid (retinol) which is a bioavailable form of vitamin A meaning it can usually be used and absorbed by the body more efficiently than other forms of vitamin A.*

 We have also added vitamin B into Codeage Women's Fermented Vitamin.
 Research has shown that Vitamin B can be great in helping the body convert food into energy.* Vitamin C cannot be produced by the body and so it can be an option to add this nutrient through supplements.
 It is however found in many fruits and vegetables and gives your immune system the energy it needs to live good lifestyle.* Lastly, vitamin E is available in many healthy foods, however it is hard to get enough through a daily regimen so we have packed this blend with vitamin E as well.*

 Include acerola cherries in your diet